 You know the type.
 Such people regularly claim I’m no Christian.
 Supposedly when I received the Holy Spirit, I was supposed to also receive a giant bug up my ass.
 Since I don’t have that, I’m suspect.

 I used to be as rigid.
 I now believe just the opposite: God counts far more people as his children than I’ll ever recognize.
-Heck, he probably includes some of the people whom I still call fake Christians.
-I may not see any fruit in their lives, but he knows better than I.
+Heck, he probably includes some of the people whom I still identify as

-Or maybe rigid Christians are a little more generous than that: It takes seven abominable things to disqualify people from God’s grace. ’Tis a pity they can easily find seven: Wrong politics, wrong political party, and voted for the wrong candidate five elections in a row.
+Or maybe rigid Christians are a little more generous than that: It takes seven abominable things to disqualify people from God’s grace.
+Sad thing is, they can easily find seven: Wrong politics, wrong political party, and voted for the wrong candidate five elections in a row.
 True, when Simon Peter asked Jesus if seven times would do it, Jesus told him to multiply that by 70,

 Yet they can often overlook just as many sins, and more, in their own lives. ’Cause they’re under grace.